urbanware-org/snippets/julia/README.md

 ### Directory containing various *Julia* code snippets.

 *   **calcage**
-    *   Method to to either calculate a person's age or year of birth
+    *   Function to to either calculate a person's age or year of birth